TZTsai/Calang/README.md

 * Load scripts

-  Use the keyword `load` followed by a Calc script name (located in "scripts") to load these files.
+  Use the keyword `load` followed by a Calang script name (located in "scripts") to load these files.
   The calculator will run through the loaded script and load its definitions into the current environment.
 However, the current calculation history will not be affected.
   The loading command has two extra options: verbose and test.
 To turn on the verbose option, add `-v` in your command; to turn on the test option, add `-t` in your command.
 The testing process will be explained in the next section.